Kaalwy/MeiBot/venv/share/doc/yt_dlp/README.txt

     default, no API key is used
 -   raise_incomplete_data: Incomplete Data Received raises an error instead of reporting a warning
+-   data_sync_id: Overrides the account Data Sync ID used in Innertube API requests.
+This may be needed if you are using an account with youtube:player_skip=webpage,configs or youtubetab:skip=webpage
+-   visitor_data: Overrides the Visitor Data used in Innertube API requests.
+This should be used with player_skip=webpage,configs and without cookies.
+Note: this may have adverse effects if used improperly.
+If a session from a browser is wanted, you should pass cookies instead (which contain the Visitor ID)
+-   po_token: Proof of Origin (PO) Token(s) to use for requesting video playback.
+Comma seperated list of PO Tokens in the format CLIENT+PO_TOKEN, e.g. youtube:po_token=web+XXX,android+YYY

 youtubetab (YouTube playlists, channels, feeds, etc.)